mzattera/v4j/docs/008/index.md

 **Notes**

 <a id="Note1">**{1}**</a> Class [`BuildSlotStateMachine`](https://github.com/mzattera/v4j/blob/v.9.0.0/eclipse/io.github.mzattera.v4j-apps/src/main/java/io/github/mzattera/v4j/applications/slot/BuildSlotStateMachine.java) was used for
 this purpose.
-It provides means to generte and evaluate state machines and output thm indifferent formats, includign a grammar and Java code.
+It provides means to generate and evaluate state machines and output thm indifferent formats, including a grammar and Java code.

 <a id="Note2">**{2}**</a> In this case, best result were obtained by setting minimum weight for edges to 5.